Namespace changes

 transactions.DisableDistributedTransactions();

-As shown in the above snippet, transaction settings are now handled in the transport level configuration.
+As shown in the above snippet, transaction settings are now handled at the transport level configuration.

-For more details and examples refer to transaction configuration API and transaction support pages.
+For more details and examples refer to the transaction configuration API and transaction support pages.

 Connection factory